vasilakisfil/Introspected-REST/README.md

 because the client does the selection out of a predefined list that the server publishes.

 ### 10.2.
 Runtime MicroTypes
-Runtime MicroTypes are targeted for API functonality that is used during the request/response cycle of plain data.
+Runtime MicroTypes are targeted for API functionality that is used during the request/response cycle of plain data.
 Such functionality could be pagination, URI  querying language, error descriptions etc or it could even be semantics around the data itself.